progress612/ProGress/CS61B/CS61B_Notes.md

 **Arrays**

-What is array?
+What is an array?
 Array's features?
+Compared with classes?
-Array's creation, access
+Array's creation, access?
+Why `arraycopy` is important?
 Bound checking time?
 Java arrays vs other language arrays?